 The law provides for the right of association and allows workers to form and join trade unions, bargain collectively, and conduct legal strikes.
 The law bars military and paramilitary members from forming a union or associating with any established union.
 The law prohibits antiunion discrimination by employers but does not specifically require reinstatement of workers fired for union activity.
-The labor laws cover all categories of employees, including foreign migrant workers.

-The Ministry of Social Protection is required to certify all collective bargaining agreements, and there were no reports it refused to certify any agreements.
+The Ministry of Social Protection is required to certify all collective bargaining agreements.
 Individual unions directly negotiate collective bargaining status.

 Unions must have 40 percent support of workers under the law.
 The government may declare strikes illegal if the union leadership does not approve them or if the union does not meet the requirements specified in collective bargaining agreements.
-Public employees providing essential services may strike if they provide a one-month notice to the Ministry of State's Department of the Public Service and leave a skeleton staff in place.
-The International Labor Organization noted that not all sectors deemed essential by the government were considered essential under international definitions, including the services provided by the Transport and Harbors Department and the National Drainage and Irrigation Board.
+Public employees providing essential services may strike if they provide a one-month notice to the Department of Public Service and leave a skeleton staff in place.
+The International Labor Organization noted that not all sectors deemed essential by the government adhered to international definitions, including the services provided by the Transport and Harbors Department and the National Drainage and Irrigation Board.
 Arbitration is compulsory for public employees, and such employees engaging in illegal strikes are subject to sanctions or imprisonment.

-The government occasionally enforced applicable laws but did not do so effectively.
-Penalties for violation of labor laws were small fines that frequently were not imposed and were insufficient to deter violations.
+The government did not effectively enforce applicable laws.
+Penalties for violation of labor laws are small fines the government frequently did not impose.
+These penalties were insufficient to deter violations.
 Administrative and judicial proceedings regarding violations often were subject to lengthy delays and appeals.

-Some public-sector employee unions continued to allege antiunion discrimination by the government, asserting that the government violated worker rights and did not effectively enforce its laws.
+Some public-sector employee unions continued to allege antiunion discrimination by the government, asserting the government violated worker rights and did not effectively enforce the law.
 The unions were concerned that employers used hiring practices, such as contract labor and temporary labor, to avoid hiring workers with bargaining rights.